How we test headphones

 To test sound quality we use a listening panel of five experts.
-They assess each pair of headphones using seven set pieces of music, covering a range of genres from pop and spoken word to classical and jazz.
+They assess each pair of headphones using nine set audio tracks, covering a range of music and radio genres from pop and spoken word to classical and jazz.

 What's the comfort and fit like?

 How the headphones sound isn't our only consideration – we also assess them for comfort and how adjustable they are.